UniBreakfast/crud-of-increasing-complexity/0012-object-in-browser/README.md

 ## What is this?

-This is a simple CRUD implementation for JavaScript in a browser.
+This is a simple CRUD implementation for JavaScript object in a browser.
 It is based on the [simple implementation as an object](../0011-simplest-object/README.md) which was not platform-specific.
 It's in memory without any persistent storage between runs for the sake of simplicity.
 Here, I will list the operations, describe how they are supposed to be performed, and provide their implementations.

 ## What is CRUD?